ntustison/Histograms/Text/stitched.md

 {\bf Histograms should not be used to segment hyperpolarized gas images of the lung}

+or

+{\bf Spatial information should be exploited to segment hyperpolarized gas images of the lung}

 \vspace{1.5 cm}

 \normalsize

 Nicholas J. Tustison,
 E. Alia,
+John P. Mugler III,
 Jaime F. Mata

 \footnotesize